appfigures/afapi/README.md

 ## Final Example

-If, for any reason, you dislike any of the JSON --> R mappings, most of the get* functions have an argument 'orgJSON', which will return the original JSON string from the appFigures API.
-Also, 'verbose = TRUE' will provide details about the web requests.
+If, for any reason, you dislike the JSON --> R mappings, most of the get* functions have an `orgJSON` switch, which, if set to `TRUE`, will return the original JSON string from the appFigures API.
+Another logical option `verbose` will provide details about the web requests if set to `TRUE`.

 ```R
 jsonlite::prettify(getUsage(orgJSON = TRUE, verbose = TRUE))